Most times you can’t see into the future.

 I didn’t realize how lucky we were when our newly adopted town began a community build park project almost 30 years ago.
 I was totally excited about engaging the children’s imaginations and the community in designing and building the park, but as an overwhelmed new teacher I was not thrilled about adding evening volunteer hours to my already crazy day.

-Thank goodness my tired and cranky excuse making self did NOT win out.
+Thank goodness my tiredness and crankiness did NOT win out.